ayyoob/mudgee/README.md

     "defaultGatewayConfig": { "macAddress" : "14:cc:20:51:33:ea", "ipAddress": "192.168.1.1", "ipv6Address": "fe80:0:0:0:16cc:20ff:fe51:33ea" }

 In order to capture device to Internet communication, we require the default gateway details.
 Therefore mac address, IP addresses of the default gateway has to be given through the config.
 If you are using a router for your setup then this details can be fetched through its management page in its web UI.

+    "controllers": {
+            "urn:ietf:params:mud:camera_controller": "169.171.200.0/24"
+        }
+ Controller to IP mapping.
+If there are no controllers in your setup then leave it empty.